Image Score: Learning and Evaluating Human Preferences for Mercari Search: Offline Experimental Results

-where $s_i$ and $c_i$ is the prediction and the click label for the image $x_i$, respectively. \\ \textbf{Discussion.} Due to the potential noisiness in our LLM-generated labels, CA provides valuable insight into the performance of the model in ranking or predicting the clicked image, whereas OPA might be affected by noisy labels.
-Additionally, this might show the contribution of image quality attributes towards click prediction.
+\textbf{Discussion.} Due to potential noise in LLM-generated labels, CA provides a more reliable indicator of model performance in predicting user engagement, whereas OPA may be more sensitive to label noise.
+This comparison also highlights the contribution of image quality attributes to click prediction.